vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/08-validation.md

 </div>

 <!--
-We get validation out of the box with FastEndpoints, using FluentValidation rules.
+Closely related to model binding, we also get validation straight out of the box with FastEndpoints, using FluentValidation rules.

 [click]

-Typically this ends up in our `Models` file, although personally I don't myself a fan of squeezing too many different classes into a single file, but we'll stick to what seems to be the most common pattern in the examples floating around the web.
+Typically this ends up in our `Models` file, although personally I don't find myself a fan of squeezing too many different classes into a single file, but we'll stick to what seems to be the most common pattern in the examples floating around the web.

 [click]